GaloisInc/crucible/doc/java-llvm.md

   matches the specification.

-The following sections describe the details of configuring initial states, controlling symbolic execution, stating the expected properties of the final state, and proving that the final state actually satisfies those properties.
+The following sections describe the details of configuring initial states, stating the expected properties of the final state, and proving that the final state actually satisfies those properties.

 ## Configuring the Initial State